Partner Sites

 Is it worth becoming a CPA?

-Earning a CPA designation can open many doors as the qualification allows you to work in a variety of fields and specializations.
+Earning a CPA designation can open many professional doors as the qualification allows you to work in a variety of fields and specializations.

 “Having a CPA license enables you to have your own business as an accounting professional.
 It is also a great way to start your career as the competencies you learn are very broad and can open many doors,” he adds.